God can use whatever tool He wants to bring two people together. In our case it happened to be a cheesy, so called Christian website.

 We were blissfully happy on our wedding day!

-Then life happens.
-It just does.
-Even worse, we happen.
+Then life happened.
+It just did.
+Even worse, we happened.

 Eight and a half years later I post pictures like the one below on my Facebook.
 All smiles.
 Looks almost perfect, doesn't it?
 It's easy to give off this "perfect life" persona, not even meaning to.